What is Qualitative Analysis?

-Qualitative analysis is an analysis method used to measure changes in melting point, colour, odour, radioactivity, reactivity, bubble production, boiling point and precipitation.
+Qualitative analysis is an analysis method used to measure changes in melting point, color, odor, radioactivity, reactivity, bubble production, boiling point and precipitation.
 On the other hand, quantitative analysis is a method of analysis to determine the number of elements or molecules produced during a chemical reaction.
-We can therefore highlight that qualitative analysis is a method to analyse the species present in a compound and is more focused on finding the elements and ions present in the given compound whereas quantitative analysis is based on finding the quantity (how much) of elements present in the compound.
+We can therefore highlight that qualitative analysis is a method to analyze the species present in a compound and is more focused on finding the elements and ions present in the given compound whereas quantitative analysis is based on finding the quantity (how much) of elements present in the compound.

 The identification and analysis of unknown organic compounds make a very important aspect of experimental organic chemistry.
 A systematic approach based on the scheme helps in fetching good results as there is no definite set of procedures which can be applied for all.

-Preliminary Tests: In these tests, one can note all the physical characteristics of the compound that includes solid, liquid, colour or odour.
+Preliminary Tests: In these tests, one can note all the physical characteristics of the compound that includes solid, liquid, color or odor.
 Also, performing an ignition test by heating a small amount of metal spatula helps in determining whether the compound is aromatic or aliphatic as aliphatic compounds produce luminous flame and aromatic compounds produce a sooty flame.

-Physical Properties Detection can be made by determining the boiling point or melting point.
+Physical Properties Detection: It can be made by determining the boiling point or melting point.
 In the case of liquids, it’s better to go for distillation that serves the dual purpose for knowing the boiling point and also the purification of liquid that helps in performing subsequent tests.

 Solubility Tests: The test is performed using various reagents such as dil.
 HCl, dil.
 NaOH, sodium bicarbonate and hot or cold water.
 Useful information can be obtained by observing the compound’s solubility.

 Group Classification Tests: Various tests can help in deducing the functional groups in the unknown compound.